 To assert that an expanded communications program to enhance support for Israel in American public opinion is urgently needed would raise eyebrows in some quarters.
-Many other nations, for example, look with envy on Israel's unique opportunities for wielding influence in the United States.
+Many other nations, for example, look with envy on Israel's unique opportunities for setting forth its point of view in the United States.